Mrsd4474/mrsd/Developer's-API.md

 ### Other

-[Email me](mailto:simple.lfm.scrobbler@gmail.com ), and I'll answer as quickly as I can.
+Open an issue here on github and we'll look into an problems you might have.
 Saved `LogCats` can be useful.
+You can also send me an [email](mailto:simple.lfm.scrobbler@gmail.com ), and I'll answer as quickly as I can

 ## Custom Broadcasts